jgidi/cspsa.py/README.md

 # cspsa.py
 Complex Simultaneous Perturbation Stochastic Approximation

+Minimization of real functions depending on many real or complex parameters.

 # Installation

 You can install this package providing the Github link to pip.
 For example,